jfedor2/hid-remapper/README.md

 A separate [serial](SERIAL.md) version of the remapper takes inputs from a serial (RS-232) mouse and translates them to USB.

+There's also a [Bluetooth](BLUETOOTH.md) version that runs on nRF52840-based boards, which translates Bluetooth inputs to USB.

 ![HID Remapper](images/remapper1.jpg)

 ## How to make the device